Office of Safe Schools

 - Drug Use/Possession Excluding Alcohol

-(illegal drug possession or use) The use or possession of any drug, narcotic, controlled substance, or any substance when used for hallucinogenic purposes.
+(illegal drug possession or use) The use or possession of any drug, narcotic, controlled substance, or any substance when used for chemical intoxication.
 Use means the person is caught in the act of using, admits to use or is discovered to have used in the course of an investigation.